housecurve/housecurve.github.io/docs/usage/microphones.md

 ---

 # Microphones
 HouseCurve will default to using the built in microphone of your iPhone/iPad.
-These microphones are quite accurate and are suitable for most tuning tasks.
+These microphones have a surprisingly flat response and are quite acceptable for tuning an audio system.
+When compared to an external calibrated microphone, they do show some roll off at the extreme ends of the frequency spectrum (below 60Hz and above 16 KHz).
+HouseCurve compensates for this by applying a moderate boost.
 See [internal compensation](../manual/measure_setup.md#internal-mic-compensation) for more information.

 For additional accuracy, HouseCurve can use external microphones.
 It will automatically use an external microphone if one is connected to your iPhone/iPad.
 HouseCurve has been tested with the following external microphones: